 The 2020 Donations Report from goDonate by WPNC recently highlighted the importance of digital marketing strategies for charities.
 Nonprofits surveyed for the research included the likes of NSPCC, Battersea Dogs Home and Prostate Cancer UK, each of which had some interesting statistics to share on the success of their own digital marketing drives.

 Prostate Cancer UK reported that a quarter of all regular donations to the charity are now made via digital wallets.
 Battersea Dogs Home saw a 35% increase in income when it trialled a new site with an improved user experience, when compared with its existing online journey.
-And the UK’s leading children’s charity NSPCC found that by improving its online journey, it saw a 90% reduction in online enquiries and questions relating to problems with donation.
+The UK’s leading children’s charity NSPCC found that by improving its online journey, it saw a 90% reduction in online enquiries and questions relating to problems with donations.

 The findings shared in this video demonstrate just what can be done when nonprofits take advantage of the potential of digital marketing strategies.
 Take a look at some of the following strategy ideas to learn more about how digital communication ideas can pave the way for growth in the charity sector.